Becoming a Regulated Entity

 - Please see the additional pages in the "Becoming a Regulated Entity" section of the website.

-- Supervision division is responsible for the on-going supervision of regulated entities and may contacted on the following numbers:
+- Supervision staff are responsible for the on-going supervision of regulated entities and may be contacted on the following numbers:

-- Investment businesses and businesses providing services to collective investment schemes: 01624 689332.
+- Businesses providing services to collective investment schemes: 689331

 - A list of advocates is available from the Isle of Man Law Society at www.iomlawsociety.co.im.

-- The 'regulated sectors overview' and 'funds' pages, including Handbooks for the various regulated sectors, licensed under the Financial Services Act 2008, provide further information about on-going regulatory requirements.
+- The 'regulated sectors overview' and 'funds' pages provide further information about on-going regulatory requirements.